ThisIsRuddy/m2-variation-linker/README.md

   - `yarn unlink:staging`
   - `yarn unlink:local`

-### Add New Variation Attribute to Existing Configurable Products
+### Add New Variation Attributes to Existing Configurable Products
 Sometimes you need to add new variation attributes to existing configurable products.
 This can be done easily using the below instructions:
 - Follow the [Unlink Options & Variations to Configurable Products](#unlink-options-&-variations-to-configurable-products) to unlink all existing options from the configurable products
 - Set up your new variation attributes in Magento & set the desired values on the simple products